 Fun fact 2: Katie has been on two survival courses, and enjoys opportunities to fire walk and glass walk, as a reminder we can always do more than we think is possible.

 We also wanted to have options to run nature connection sessions in lovely locations which are not always wooded, such as fields, parks and gardens, where the benefits of connecting to nature still apply.

 We believe we can find, appreciate and reconnect with nature in many ways, including in a more urban environment.
 Our aim is to share the harmony in nature which we feel is a consistent support.

 Living nearby for decades, the Surrey Hills AONB is our natural inspiration for both leisure and work, and our preferred location for our immersive mindful walks.
 We encourage those coming from further afield to make a day of it to explore the area.

 Part of the information we share during our events is to enable understanding of how the wellbeing of ourselves and nature is intertwined.
 When we understand, we feel connected, and once connected, we want to protect.
 Our aim is for participants to further integrate nature into their lifestyle and appreciate the need to protect our environment.

 We run forest bathing and nature connection events in a number of locations in the Surrey and Greater London areas, currently centred around the Surrey Hills AONB, with new sites regularly introduced.
 We generally run small-group sessions, but can take 15-20, depending on the location used.

 As a nature connection practice, forest bathing is completely sustainable: we aim to leave no trace, encourage respect, and even a reverence, for nature and the locations where we can appreciate her beauty.
 It requires no new equipment, and the practical tools we offer can be used and re-used time and again by participants to develop and regulate their own self care and resilience.

 We don’t have an office as we mostly work outdoors.
-Our regular Forest Bathing venue is in Burrow Lea, near Shere.
+Our regular Forest Bathing venue is in Burrows Lea, near Shere.